SHIPPED

 Block

-When a fingerprint exceeds the threshold (default: 5 identical requests), the request is blocked with HTTP 429 and a clear error message.
+When a fingerprint exceeds the configurable threshold, the request is blocked with HTTP 429 and a structured error response.

 4